ASTRO ORBITER Tomorrowland Magic Kingdom

 Pilot your own spacecraft on an aerial adventure in Tomorrowland’s skies.
 The centerpiece of Tomorrowland is the tall structure of orbs and planets that Astro Orbiter circles!

 The entrance is located near the Tomorrowland Transit Authority People Mover, on the other side of the Lunching Pad.

 To reach the ride you must first enter a small elevator that takes you up to the loading area of the rocket ships.
 Then, step into the rocket for a one-and-a-half minute spin way above the sights and sounds of the Magic Kingdom.
 Use your joystick to raise and lower your rocket as it goes round and round.
 Two people can fit in one ship, one behind the other.

-There is no FastPass+ for this attraction.
+There are no Lightning Lanes for this attraction.
 Typical waits range from 25 to 70 minutes.

 Accessibility: Astro Orbiter is wheelchair/ECV accessible, but you must be able to transfer out and get into the ride vehicle.